TechnitiumSoftware/DnsServer/APIDOCS.md

 - `dnsTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the DNS-over-TLS and DNS-over-HTTPS optional protocols.
 - `dnsTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
 - `tsigKeys` (optional): A pipe `|` separated multi row list of TSIG key name, shared secret, and algorithm.
 Set this parameter to `false` to remove all existing keys.
 Supported algorithms are [`hmac-md5.sig-alg.reg.int`, `hmac-sha1`, `hmac-sha256`, `hmac-sha256-128`, `hmac-sha384`, `hmac-sha384-192`, `hmac-sha512`, `hmac-sha512-256`].
+- `defaultRecordTtl` (optional): The default TTL value to use if not specified when adding or updating records in a Zone.
 - `preferIPv6` (optional): DNS Server will use IPv6 for querying whenever possible with this option enabled.
 Default value is `false`.
 - `enableLogging` (optional): Enable this option to log error and audit logs into the log file.
 Default value is `true`.
 - `logQueries` (optional): Enable this option to log every query received by this DNS Server and the corresponding response answers into the log file.
 Default value is `false`.